Malcolm Gordon (fighter): Early career

 After a 21-month break, Gordon returned to challenge for the vacant TKO Flyweight title against Jordan Graham at TKO 42.
-Winning the bout and the title via first round kimura, Five months later Gordon returned to the cage to defend his title against James Mancini at TKO Fight Night 1.
-Gordon defended his crown via round two armbar and in his last bout on the regionals before signing with the UFC, Gordon faced The Ultimate Fighter: Tournament of Champions fighter Yoni Sherbatov at TKO 47, where he defeated him by the way of rear-naked choke.
+Winning the bout and the title via first-round kimura, Gordon returned to the cage five months later to defend his title against James Mancini at TKO Fight Night 1.
+Gordon defended his crown via round two armbar, and in his last bout on the regionals before signing with the UFC, Gordon faced The Ultimate Fighter: Tournament of Champions fighter Yoni Sherbatov at TKO 47, where he defeated him by way of rear-naked choke.

 Ultimate Fighting Championship

-Gordon made his UFC debut on July 18th 2020 against Amir Albazi at UFC Fight Night: Figueiredo vs. Benavidez 2.
+Gordon made his UFC debut on July 18, 2020, against Amir Albazi at UFC Fight Night: Figueiredo vs. Benavidez 2.
 Amir and Gordon both had only two weeks' notice as they replaced Tagir Ulanbekov and Aleksander Doskalchuk, who pulled out of the event following the death of Abdulmanap Nurmagomedov.
 Amir defeated Gordon by submission inside 4 minutes and 42 seconds of the first round.

-Gordon faced Su Mudaerji on November 28, 2020 at UFC on ESPN: Smith vs. Clark.
+Gordon faced Su Mudaerji on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
 He lost the fight via knockout less than a minute into round one.

-Gordon faced Francisco Figueiredo on July 17, 2021 at UFC on ESPN 26.
+Gordon faced Francisco Figueiredo on July 17, 2021, at UFC on ESPN 26.
 He won the fight via unanimous decision.

-Gordon was scheduled to face Denys Bondar on November 20, 2021 at UFC Fight Night 198.
+Gordon was scheduled to face Denys Bondar on November 20, 2021, at UFC Fight Night 198.
 However, Gordon withdrew from the event for undisclosed reasons.
-The bout was rescheduled and eventually took place at UFC Fight Night 200 on February 5, 2022.
+The bout was rescheduled and occurred at UFC Fight Night 200 on February 5, 2022.
 Gordon won the fight via technical knockout in round one after Bondar broke his arm trying to get up.

-Gordon was scheduled to face Allan Nascimento on August 13, 2022 at UFC on ESPN 41. > However, Gordon pulled out in late July due to an undisclosed injury.
+Gordon was scheduled to face Allan Nascimento on August 13, 2022, at UFC on ESPN 41.
+However, Gordon pulled out in late July due to an undisclosed injury.

-Gordon faced Muhammad Mokaev on October 22, 2022 at UFC 280.
+Gordon faced Muhammad Mokaev on October 22, 2022, at UFC 280.
 He lost the bout via armbar at the end of the third round.

 Gordon faced Jake Hadley on March 18, 2023, at UFC 286.
 At the weigh-ins, Gordon weighed in at 129.5 pounds, three and a half pounds over the flyweight non-title fight limit.
-The bout is expected to proceed at catchweight and he will be fined 30% of his purse which will go to his opponent Hadley.
-He lost the bout in the first round, being dropped with a body punch and finished on the ground.
+The bout is expected to proceed at catchweight, and he will be fined 30% of his purse, which will go to his opponent, Hadley.
+Gordon lost the fight via TKO in the first round.

+Gordon faced Jimmy Flick on January 20, 2024, at UFC 297.
+At the weigh-in, Gordon weighed in at 127.5 pounds, one and a half pounds over the flyweight non-title fight limit.
+As a result, the bout took place at catchweight and Gordon was fined 20% of his purse, which went to his opponent Flick.
+Gordon lost by arm-triangle submission in the second round.
+After the loss, Gordon announced his retirement from competing in professional MMA.